Kalihani Pass Trek

 Day 01: Arrival in Manali

-Arrive in Manali in the morning.
+Arrive in Manali in the morning for the Kalihani Pass Trek.
 Walk around town and orient yourself to your surroundings.
 The group meets for a trip orientation in the evening by the trip leader at the hotel.
 Overnight in a hotel - meals and stay not included in the trip cost.

 Day 02: Manali - Lama Dugh (3017m)